December 28, 2004

-OC&PA: Mr. Yushchenko believes he was deliberately poisoned with dioxin, but how are most people exposed to dioxins?
+JHSPH: Mr. Yushchenko believes he was deliberately poisoned with dioxin, but how are most people exposed to dioxins?

 RL: Acute dioxin poisoning is rare.
 Most of our experience with acute dioxin poisoning is from industrial accidents.
 In 1976, a large number of people in Seveso, Italy, were exposed to high levels of dioxins through contaminated cooking oil.

 There are also the “Ranch Hand” studies that examined the health of over 1,200 U.S. Air Force personnel who worked with Agent Orange.
 These servicemen have been followed for many years by the Veterans Administration and are still being monitored today.
 Many of them, particularly the ground technicians who loaded spray-planes with Agent Orange, developed chloracne, like Mr. Yushchenko.

 Most people are exposed to dioxins throughout their lifetime in small amounts through the foods they eat, especially through the fat of meat, eggs, whole milk, cheese and other dairy products.
 Dioxins are taken up by fish and other animals, where they get concentrated and stored in fatty tissue.

 JHSPH: The Institute of Medicine committee you chaired in 2003 wrote a report, “Dioxins and Dioxin-like Compounds in the Food Supply,” which contained special recommendations for women of child-bearing age and young children for limiting dioxin exposure.
 What were those recommendations?